ddeleon267/ddeleon267.github.io/_posts/2017-12-18-sinatra_project_part_1_what_is_a_sinatra_app_getting_started.markdown

 **CRUD functionality**

-CRUD refers to the basic functionality of any program that creates and persists data
+[CRUD](https://learn.co/tracks/full-stack-web-development-v3/sinatra/activerecord/activerecord-in-sinatra) refers to the basic functionality of any program that creates and persists data

 **Create** —> instantiate model instances <br>
 **Read** —> Retrieve data from your saved model instances.
 This could be a particular instance or all instances of the same model. <br>
 **Update** —> Edit a given model instance and persist those changes <br>
-**Delete** —> Delete (also referred to as ‘destroy’!
-Which is much more intense) an individual instance of your model from the database
+**Delete** —> Delete (also referred to as ‘destroy.’
+Which is much more intense!) an individual instance of your model from the database

 **N.B.** The language here can get a little confusing, so it is easier for me to speak in term of Ruby models and instances.
-However, it is worth noting that you are not saving actual Ruby instances to your database, but rather that …..(need to add to this; my apologies)
+However, it is worth noting that you are not saving actual Ruby instances to your database, but rather that you have [*wrapped* your database with an ORM like ActiveRecord](https://learn.co/tracks/full-stack-web-development-v3/orms-and-activerecord/orms/why-an-orm-is-useful) such that your Ruby models *correspond* to tables in your database and instances of those models *correspond* to individual entries (i.e. rows) in that database.
+By doing this, you can happily code in Ruby while ActiveRecord handles the SQL required to modify and retrieve data from your database.

 *         *          *          *          *          *          *           *          *          *         *          *          *          *          *          *         *          *          *          *         *